3man75/3man75/README.md

 - 👋 Hi, my name is Javier 'Javy'
 - 👀 I’m interested in Python and Data Analysis
-- 🌱 I’m currently learning SQL and Python (Pandas)
+- 🌱 I’m currently learning SQL and Python (Flask, SQLAlchemy, and other Backend Libraries)
-- 💞️ I’m looking to collaborate on Data Analysis
+- 💞️ I’m looking to collaborate with someone for needs for Backend services.
 - 📫 How to reach me JavierM6456@gmail.com